 One final trick you can apply to help make your vision even more memorable is to add a real-life aspect.
 This will allow people to conjure up a solid mental image to associate with your vision statement.

-Below is a vision statement example we've created using our vision statement formula!
+Below is a vision statement example we've created for a fictional bakery place using our vision statement formula!

 Our vision is to "produce and sell locally sourced cakes and pies that are so delicious and satisfying, that every customer who leaves our store does so with a smile."

-Can you imagine yourself standing in the middle of the bakery surrounded by the smell of fresh pastry and with a smile on your face?
-I sure did.
+Can you imagine yourself standing in the middle of the bakery surrounded by the smell of fresh pastry, and with a smile on your face?
+We certainly can!
 And that’s the whole point.
-Your vision should be imaginable and desirable like the one above.
+Your vision should be imaginable and desirable, like the one above.

-Here are a few things you should consider when start writing down your company’s vision statement:
+Here are a few things you should consider when you start writing down your company’s vision statement:

-- They should be short - max 2 sentences
+- Keep it short - max 2 sentences.

-- They need to be specific to your business and describe a unique outcome that only you can provide.
+- It must be specific to your business and describe a unique outcome that only you can provide.